pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 ## Troubleshooting

-Check the crush, then check the crush again.
-Then look at your mash Ph, check the crush, then look at your water chemistry, and check the crush again.
-If you still have low conversion efficiency it could mean your grains have a different yield than what is in the computers grain database, you might have issues with your strike temp and accidentally denatured some enzymes by doughing in too hot, you might need to crush finer, or mash longer.
+Check the crush, then check the crush again, then look at your mash Ph, check the crush, then look at your water chemistry, and check the crush again.
+If you still have low conversion efficiency it could mean your grains have a different yield than what is in the computers grain database, you might have issues with your strike temp and accidentally denatured some enzymes by doughing in too hot, you might need to crush finer, try a thinner mash, or mash longer.
 If you have a refractometer, take a gravity sample every 5 minutes, when the gravity has stopped increasing, mash another 10 minutes, if it's still the same then your mash is done and no further conversion is going to take place.
+By taking gravity readings throughout the mash, you’ll determine when your mash completes total conversion which is useful for two reasons.
+First you can save yourself some time on brew day, and second you can determine the “quality” of your mash conditions.
+My mashes are typically completed by 45 minutes, where larger grain bills or smaller percentages of base malt take slightly longer.
+Graphing your conversion rate vs time, as shown above from braukaiser, or in my ‘equal runnings biab’ thread at homebrewtalk6 is a useful technique as well as it will give you further insight into the quality of your mash conditions.

 # Lauter Efficiency

 The next step in the brewday after draining your mash tun is the sparge, or maybe you’re doing no sparge aka full volume mashing?
 Either way, you still have a lauter efficiency!
 This is a measure of how effective your sparge is, depending on your technique and equipment it's usually 70-80%*.
-The required measurements are volume** and gravity of preboil.
+The required measurements are volume and gravity of preboil.
 Losses in mash tun, or high absorption rates will kill this and bring this efficiency down very quickly.
-A proper batch sparge is just done exactly the same as the initial dough in, take your grains, combine it with some water, and stir the crap out of it.
-I recommend stirring with a whisk if possible.
+A proper batch sparge is usually performed exactly the same as the initial dough in, take your grains, combine it with some water, and stir the crap out of it.
+I recommend stirring with a whisk if possible as this batch sparge can sometimes be very thick.
 Let it rest for a few minutes, then stir the crap out of it again, then drain the second runnings.
 No sparge mash tun brews usually are around 69%, the same setup for BIAB is usually around 72%* given the lower grain absorption rate.
 A batch sparge with a mash thickness around 1.5-1.75 qt/lb and near equal runnings should give about 80-81%* lauter efficiency.
 The same setup with a BIAB squeeze should increase that to about 86-87%* lauter efficiency.
 A fly sparge should at the very least increase your lauter efficiency by at least 3%, if you’re not at least matching the above batch sparge lauter efficiencies by fly sparging, you’re mash tun is probably not set up optimally for a proper fly sparge and you’re getting a considerable amount of channeling, my recommendation would be to do a proper batch sparge and see if you get better results.
+Even if you come out even, you're saving a bunch of time.

 ## Calculating
+ The calculation for this is very simple, divide the recovered extract by the total potential extract and you get your lauter efficiency.
+Note that the majority of this lauter efficiency comes from your first runnings, and the remaining portion is attributed to the effectiveness of your sparge.

 {% highlight text %}
-T = Temperature in Fahrenheit.
-V = Volume when measured.
-Volume_Chilled = V * ( 1.05606 x 10^-15 x Temp - 7.43014 x 10^-13 x A25 + 2.19998 x 10^-10 x A24 - 3.74236 x 10^-8 x A23 + 5.15858 x 10^-6 x A22 - 2.73712 x 10^-4 x A2 + 1.00452 )
+Lauter efficiency = Recovered_Extract / Total_Potential_Extract
 {% endhighlight %}

-## Troubleshooting
+## Troubleshooting and typical expected values

-There’s not much to do for troubleshooting this aspect, if you’re doing it correctly then it’s pretty straight forward.
-Batch sparge should have lots of stirring, fly sparging should have minimal chandelling and are usually performed slowly.
+Troubleshooting: A batch sparge with a mash thickness around 1.5-1.75 qt/lb and near equal runnings should easily be capable of 80-81%* lauter efficiency for 1.055 typical brew.
+The same setup with a BIAB squeeze should increase that to about 86-87%* lauter efficiency.
+A fly sparge should at the very least increase your lauter efficiency by at least 3%*, yielding ~84% or 90% lauter efficiency respectively. if you’re not at least matching the above batch sparge lauter efficiencies by fly sparging, you’re mash tun is probably not set up optimally for a proper fly sparge and you’re getting a considerable amount of channeling, my recommendation would be to do a proper batch sparge and see if you get better results.
+At the very least, you’ll save a substantial amount of time.

 # Mash Efficiency

 Mash efficiency, is the combination of conversion and lauter efficiencies.
-The formula is simply Mash efficiency = conversion efficiency * lauter efficiency.
-However it’s of little use to anyone trying to troubleshoot or understand their setup despite being the second most commonly mentioned variable and I won’t go on much about it besides its usefulness for scaling recipes.
+However it’s of little use to anyone trying to troubleshoot or understand their setup despite being the second most commonly mentioned variable and I won’t go on much about it.
+That’s not to say that it’s a useless characteristic, as it’s extremely useful in formulating recipes.

 ## Calculating Mash Efficiency

 {% highlight text %}
-T = Temperature in Fahrenheit.
-V = Volume when measured.
-Volume_Chilled = V * ( 1.05606 x 10^-15 x Temp - 7.43014 x 10^-13 x A25 + 2.19998 x 10^-10 x A24 - 3.74236 x 10^-8 x A23 + 5.15858 x 10^-6 x A22 - 2.73712 x 10^-4 x A2 + 1.00452 )
+Mash = Lauter * Conversion
 {% endhighlight %}

 ---

 # Brewhouse Efficiency

 Similar to Mash efficiency, there’s not much going on here.
 Any losses after the boil occurs will affect this number.
-For those with zero kettle losses, brew house efficiency = mash efficiency.
-While this is usually the reference point when people say “I get xx efficiency”, this is a pretty useless metric in my experience as unless you have significant losses after chilling, it’s not going to help much.
+For those with zero apparent* kettle losses, brew house efficiency = mash efficiency.
+While this is usually the reference point when people say “I get xx efficiency”, this is a pretty useless metric in my experience as unless you have significant losses after chilling, it’s not going to help much for understanding your setup or troubleshooting an issue with lower/higher than expected gravity.
+I say apparent above because for some people they account for the hot break that coagulates during the boil at this point, while others transfer all of the wort including the proteins into the fermenter and let it settle out after fermentation with the goal being that an extended rest, and cold crash, will compact the proteins further.
+However this approach will give you a slightly higher apparent brewhouse efficiency than is actually true, as you’re counting the volume occupied by the proteins as wort volume.
+Traditionally, this is the number that is reporting in most recipes, however I believe that mash efficiency is the more generalized measure of your brewing process, as it is tied to the gravity and volume of the preboil wort, while the kettle loss is tied to the brewhouse efficiency and so if you have a different kettle loss, you will need to adjust your grain weights while if it was listed with the mash efficiency, this would be unnecessary to achieve the same wort gravity.

 ## Calculating brewhouse Efficiency